Position Sizing

 You can have multiple losses in a row and recoup everything in one trade with appropriate Position Sizing.
 This is not to be confused with the Martingale strategy popularized in the world of gambling.

-The following are 2 examples of Vinny E. Mini's position sizing structure: Example 1: Trade 1: 1 contract = "Toe In Water" ("TIW") Trade 2: 2 contracts = Quarter Position Trade 3: 4 contracts = Half Position Trade 4: 8 contracts = Full Position Trade 5: 10 contracts = Full Plus Example 2: Trade 1: 2 contracts = "Toe In Water" ("TIW") Trade 2: 4 contracts = Quarter Position Trade 3: 8 contracts = Half Position Trade 4: 16 contracts = Full Position Trade 5: 20+ contracts = Full Plus
+The following are two examples of Vinny E. Mini's position sizing structure: Example 1: Trade 1: 1 contract = "Toe In Water" ("TIW") Trade 2: 2 contracts = Quarter Position Trade 3: 4 contracts = Half Position Trade 4: 8 contracts = Full Position Trade 5: 10 contracts = Full Plus Example 2: Trade 1: 2 contracts = "Toe In Water" ("TIW") Trade 2: 4 contracts = Quarter Position Trade 3: 8 contracts = Half Position Trade 4: 16 contracts = Full Position Trade 5: 20+ contracts = Full Plus

 In futures trading, the term "contracts" bears similarity to: -"shares" in stock trading -"contracts" in options trading -"lots" in foreign exchange trading